What Affects Metabolism?

 Some try to Confuse their Metabolism trying to lose some weight, and luckily it works.
 But what about the normal metabolic rates? what affects it?

-In fact, the rate of oxidation or metabolism depends mainly on the cell’s need for energy that is regulated by several enzymes like adrenalin.
-So, these enzymes levels depend on several factors that include:
+The rate of oxidation or metabolism depends mainly on the cell’s need for energy and is regulated by several enzymes like adrenalin.
+So, these enzyme levels depend on several factors that include:

 From childhood to maturity, the human body experiences multiple developmental challenges.
 These challenges can be directly linked to metabolism behavior in adulthood.